mille055/stanford_project/README.md

 ## How to install and use the repository code
-** Google Colab
+** Google Colab **

-The simplest way to view the code involved in training the models, inference from the models, and visualization of incorrect predictions and Gan-CAM images is through the notebook
+The simplest way to view the code involved in training the models, inference from the models, and visualization of incorrect predictions and Gan-CAM images is through the
-[!notebook] (github.com/mille055/stanford_project/app/notebooks/Stanford_CS231N_607late.ipynb)
+[notebook] (app/notebooks/Stanford_CS231N_607late.ipynb)

 which is located in the notebooks subdirectory of the app directory.